 - CMS is proposing to define remote patient monitoring in regulation for the Medicare home health benefit and to include the cost of remote patient monitoring as an allowable cost on the HHA cost report form.

 - The proposed rule outlines Medicare payment updates and quality reporting changes for home health agencies for 2019.

 - Case-mix methodology refinements to change payment from 60 days to 30 days is proposed to take place in 2020.

 - In terms of alerting, “The HHA must also promptly alert the relevant physician(s) to any changes in the patient’s condition or needs that suggest that outcomes are not being achieved, or that the plan of care must be altered (42 CFR 484.60(c))”

 According to opens in a new windowCMS, “Physicians who order home health services for their patients would also see administrative burden reduced under this rule.
 CMS is proposing to eliminate the requirement that the certifying physician estimate how much longer skilled services would be needed when recertifying the need for continuing home health care, as this information is already gathered on a patient’s plan of care.”

 CMS is accepting feedback on the proposed rule until August 31, 2018.
-The proposed rule and the Request for Information can be downloaded from the Federal Register here.
+The proposed rule and the Request for Information can be downloaded from the opens in a new windowFederal Register.

 For more information on how to integrate iUGO Care’s platform with your home health agency contact us today.